 But the best part is that is when you master it, you can do literally anything you want.

 After all, it is a dream!
 The difference is that you can shape it the way YOU want!

 4. Wait a minute, is lucid dreaming scientifically proven?

-There is not only one scientifically proven example that confirms that lucid dreaming is real.
+Yes, it is!
+There are a few scientifically proven example that confirms that lucid dreaming is real.

-In 1975, the British parapsychologist Dr. Keith Hearne prooved it scientifically, for the first time.
+In 1975, the British parapsychologist Dr. Keith Hearne proved it scientifically, for the first time.